jensgraetzer/MP3-ID3v2-Frames-Remixing/README.md

 This Python script takes a MP3 file with a ID3v2.4 tag and ceates a number of new files.
 It creates a file with the pure audio data.
 This audio file has the file name XXX_audio.mp3.

 And it creates files for every ID3v2 frame found.
 The names of these files are XXX_N*.bin, where * is a number plus the name of a ID3v2 frame.
-The number shows the position of the frame within the ID3v2 tag.
+The number defines the position of the frame within the ID3v2 tag.

 # id3v2TagReassembler.py